poseidon-framework/poseidon-schema/README.md

 A Poseidon package stores genotype data with context information for DNA samples from (ancient) (human) individuals.
 Packages are defined by the POSEIDON.yml file, which holds relative paths to all other files in a package.

-A package therefore must contain:
+A package therefore MUST contain:

 - A `POSEIDON.yml` file to formally define the package
 - Genotype data in PLINK or EIGENSTRAT format

-It should additionally contain:
+It SHOULD additionally contain:

 - A `.janno` file to store context information on spatiotemporal origin or sample quality
 - A `.bib` file for literature references

-It can also contain:
+It CAN also contain:

 - A `README.md` file for arbitrary, additional context information
 - A `CHANGELOG.md` file to document changes to the package